Drug crimes lawyer in Forsyth, MO.

 Penalties for Trafficking

-Drug trafficking offenses in Forsyth, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in Forsyth, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 - More than 10 milligrams of fentanyl